kollinbassie/DB-Project/README.txt

 HOW TO RUN THE DATABASE:
 ------------------------
 1. Download all the Github files.

+** MAKE SURE YOU HAVE PYTHON 3 INSTALLED **
+** SQLite 3 is on MacOS by default but if you're using Windows, you need to install it. **

-2. In the terminal, go to the directory where the files are and enter command: python setup_database.py to setup the database.
+2. In the terminal, go to the directory where the files are and enter command: python3 setup_database.py to setup the database.
+For Windows: python setup_database.py

-**You should see the following message**:
+** You should see the following message **:

 Connected to SQLite database: business.db